Appendix L: Temporal Grounding — Why Time × Time = Space

 5.2 Why Continuous Fails

 1. Thermodynamic cost: Maintaining continuous connection requires constant energy.
-REST is minimum-energy state.
+REST is the minimum-energy state.
+Like a muscle that must relax between contractions, a substrate that never rests burns out.

 2. No signal boundary: Continuous streams have the "where does one thing end?" problem.
-Discrete operations have clear start/stop.
+Discrete operations have clear start/stop markers.
+Without boundaries, one message bleeds into the next.

 4. No verification: You can't verify a hypothesis while running another experiment.
-REST is when meaning lands.
+REST is when meaning lands -- the pause where the system checks whether the last operation succeeded before launching the next.

 5.3 The 2-Change Delta